 Our bodies consist of many unique physiologic systems whose sole purpose is to maintain an internal balance called homeostasis.
 We know the pancreas releases insulin to balance glucose levels between the bloodstream and cells.
 The thyroid gland releases thyroid hormone, which regulates vital bodily functions related to metabolism, body temperature and much more.
 Simply put, our bodies are working constantly to stay balanced in response to our external environment.

 I was born with a rare, degenerative hereditary motor and sensor neuropathy called Charcot-Marie-Tooth (CMT), a disorder of the peripheral nervous system characterized by a progressive loss of muscle tissue and touch sensation across various parts of the body.
-It wasn’t until I was 12 years old that I was diagnosed with Charcot-Marie-Tooth and for the following 22 years I have faced enormous challenges because of Charcot-Marie-Tooth and cannabis prohibition.

 Coffee and cannabis are two of the most widely used psychoactive substances in the world.
 Whereas cannabis is often consumed to relax the body, enhance perception, and stimulate creativity, coffee – like tea and other caffeinated beverages – is typically used to energize and help people focus, particularly in the face of exhaustion.

 In a shorthand that drives scientists mad, serotonin is often called ‘the neurotransmitter of happiness.’
 This tag is especially troublesome as more and more flaws become apparent in the ‘serotonin hypothesis’ of depression – the idea that depression is caused by a serotonin deficit, which a pill (a serotonin reuptake inhibitor) could correct.1 Serotonin is a complex molecule in the brain and the periphery with a vast and intricate